rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="Abigail_Eagan.PNG" style="width: 150px;">

-Hello, my name is Abigail Eagan.
-I am currently a full time student in my last year at Old Dominion University, securing an undergraduate degree in Computer Science.
+Abigail Eagan is currently a full time student in my last year at Old Dominion University, securing an undergraduate degree in Computer Science.
-I also work fulltime running and managing a dessert shop!
-I am interested in desktop app development, and tentatively look into creating custom apps to suit my interests and personalize my laptop.
+She also works fulltime running and managing a dessert shop.
+With an interest in desktop app development, she tentatively looks into creating custom apps to suit her unique interests and create an entirely personalized laptop.

 <br>